Neili railway station

 Neili (內壢 (Nèilì)) is a railway station in Zhongli District, Taoyuan City, Taiwan served by Taiwan Railways.

 Overview

 The station has two island platforms and one side platform.
-As part of the Taoyuan Elevated Railway Project, an additional island platform is opened in 2017.
+As part of the Taoyuan Underground Railway Project, an additional island platform is opened in 2017.
 The station has an underground passageway to connect the station front with the second platform and the newly constructed platform.
 The station also has an elevated walkway.
+The station will be underground as a part of the Taoyuan Metropolitan Area Railway Underground Project which will be completed in September 2030.